Pricing Model: Cost-Based Vs. Value-Based Pricing in B2B Organisations 🍈

 Value-based pricing model

 Value-based pricing models aim to go beyond a simple markup strategy for product or services pricing.
-The aim is to quantify the total economic value of your offer and understand ways you can help your customers make money by working with you.
+Moreover, the aim is to quantify the total economic value of your offer and understand ways you can help your customers make money by working with you.
 See tips here on how to do a great proposal with this in mind.

 - Higher profit for a similar level of volume compared to other pricing structures